OpenMDAO/OpenMDAO/openmdao/docs/features/debugging/om_command.rst

 .. note::
     The `openmdao` sub-commands, as well as any other console scripts associated with OpenMDAO, will only be available if you have installed OpenMDAO using *pip*.
-See :ref:`Getting Started <getting-started>`
+See :ref:`Getting Started <GettingStarted>`

 All available :code:`openmdao` sub-commands can be shown using the following command: